piwheels/piwheels/docs/slaves.rst

    * ``abi_tag`` is the ABI the slave will build for (e.g. "cp35m")

    * ``platform_tag`` is the platform of the slave (e.g. "linux_armv7l")

+   * ``label`` is an identifying label for the slave (e.g. "slave2"); note that this label doesn't have to be anything specific, it's purely a convenience for administrators displayed in the monitor.
+In the current implementation this is the unqualified hostname of the slave

 2. The master replies with ``["HELLO", slave_id]`` where *slave_id* is an integer identifier for the slave.
 Strictly speaking, the build slave doesn't